tinayiluo0322/Serverless-AWS-Lambda-Function/README.md

 `cargo lambda invoke --remote <name of lambda function>`

 ## CI/CD Workflow
-- After confirming the api gateway and lambda functions work, add AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_REGION to gitlab/github secrets
+- After confirming the api gateway and lambda functions work, add AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_REGION to gitlab/github secrets.
 - The workflow includes running a `Makefile` to perform tasks such as installation (make install), testing (make test), code formatting (make format), linting (make lint), and an all-inclusive task (make all) using Github/Gitlab Actions.
 This automation streamlines the data processing and transformation process and enhances code quality.
-- Use `.gitlab-ci.yml` to enable auto build, test, and deploy of the lambda function every time the repo is pushed
+- Use `.gitlab-ci.yml` to enable auto build, test, and deploy of the lambda function every time the repo is pushed.

 ## Usage
 The user could invoke the Lambda function by calling make aws-invoke (with the appropriate credentials) or send a request through the API Gateway.